 The entire process took about an hour and a half, and cost pennies.
 It didn’t alter the bag’s look, but made it sturdier, and easier to handle.
 I’m so glad I took the time to do it!
 This humongous yet still sleek carry-all is now my new favorite.
 It goes with any outfit, and is so easy to carry around.
 With the make-over, it can even stand on its own!

-I hope you’ve enjoyed my dress make-over!
+I hope you’ve enjoyed reading about my little purse make-over.

 Until next time.